BoergeSt/Lagrange-Mechanics/README.md

 * Possibility of different general Potential functions.
 * Error handling
 * Performance improvements such that even complex systems can be viewed in (nearly) realtime

+## Used Moduls
+* sympy: The main component of the program, since it allows symbolic calculations.
+* numpy: Used for some numerical calculations
+* scipy: Used for the numerical integration of the resulting ODEs and physical constants
+* matplotlib: Used for the display of the solution
+* time: Well... in order to measure some times...
+* logging: In order to log stuff

+Additionally you will need FFmpeg if you want to save the animation as a movie.